IshaqJunejo/Riyazi-Visualisation/README.md

 </center>

+## Meaning
+**Riyazi** (written as **رياضي**) is a word used in Sindhi Language, and also in regionally neighbouring Languages, which translates to **Mathematics**.

 ## Introduction

-Visualize-Math is a small Javascript Project that can help you visualize a few complicated Mathematical Concepts.
+Riyazi-Visualisation is a small Javascript Project that can help you visualize a few complicated Mathematical Concepts.
 This repository contains the Code for creating the Visualizations of Pre-Calculus Concepts.

 If you're a Student, you can use this to understand these Mathematical Concepts relatively easily.